kjetilv/dropwizard-configstack/README.md

 ### Replacements

-If any values are ${subsitutable}, they will be looked-up and substituted with values from the following sources:
+If any values are ``${subsitutable}``, they will be looked-up and substituted with values from the following sources:

-1. system properties
+1. System properties
-1. environment properties
+1. Environment properties
-1. the config itself (using JSON pointer syntax)
+1. The config itself (using JSON pointer syntax)

 ## Advanced usage